Rapid T. Rabbit and Friends

 Rapid T. Rabbit and Friends was an independently produced puppet and variety show created and produced by Richard Concepcion.
-The show was cablecasted weekly on public access cable TV in New York City since February 21, 1983. until the show creator's passing in 2017.
-The show ran on the public-access television cable TV channels of the Manhattan Neighborhood Network, Queens Public TV, and aired online every Sunday afternoon over the Pawpet Broadcasting Network before the Funday Pawpet Show.
+The show was broadcast weekly on public-access cable TV in New York City from 1983 to 2017.
+The show ran on the Manhattan Neighborhood Network, Queens Public TV, and aired online every Sunday afternoon over the Pawpet Broadcasting Network before the Funday Pawpet Show.

-The show, which is based in Rapid Transit Rabbit's hometown of New York City.
-Follows him, and his friends Cuppy, Rupert and Mejeep, both in town, and around the country on their adventures.
+The show, which is based in Rapid Transit Rabbit's hometown of New York City, followed him, and his friends Cuppy, Rupert and Mejeep, both in town, and around the country on their adventures.
 This could be in the form of puppets interacting with each other via a traditional puppet stage, or in the form of a video documentary.
-In recent years the show expanded to include Rapid as a mascot, as well as a puppet which was used to film video documentaries for the show.
-Throughout the years, the Rapid T. Rabbit character has attended many events such as the Ocean City, New Jersey Doo-Dah Parade, and the Long Island Ducks Mascot Day among others including the New York City Easter Parade.
-While Rapid T. Rabbit was a very involved with local events in the New York City area, he was commonly mistaken as the "Easter Bunny" by kids according to an interview with Richard in the New York Times.
+In recent years, the show expanded to include Rapid as a mascot, as well as a puppet which was used to film video documentaries for the show.

+Throughout the years, the Rapid T. Rabbit character has attended many events such as the Doo-Dah Parade in Ocean City, New Jersey, and the Long Island Ducks Mascot Day among others including the New York City Easter Parade.
+While Rapid T. Rabbit was a very involved with local events in the New York City area, he was commonly mistaken as the "Easter Bunny" by kids according to an interview with Richard in The New York Times.